Call 811 Before You Dig!

 I don't have (you fill in the blank) utility service, so I don't have those buried lines in my yard.
 Some yards have been known to have cable lines servicing an entire neighborhood, even when the property owner didn't have cable.
 And, gas lines have run through easements on their journey to another neighborhood, while not servicing yours.

 I'm just pulling up a plant or tree.
-When a plant matures, it's roots grow beyond the plant's or tree's canvas, sometimes several feet.
+When a plant matures, it's roots grow beyond the plant's or tree's canopy, sometimes several feet.
 As those roots expand, they can grow into and around utility lines.
 Forcefully pulling the plant out could pull out services.

 These are real situations and it's why 811 exists.
 Our service is free and it's the law to have underground utility lines, pipes and cables located before you do any digging in a utility owner's right of way, easement or permitted use area.